 Glaucoma is the name given to a group of eye diseases in which damage occurs to the optic nerve at the back of the eye causing decreased peripheral (side) vision and, eventually, blindness.
 In most people, this damage is due to increased pressure inside the eye as a result of blockage of the circulation or drainage of aqueous (the clear fluid that carries oxygen, sugars, and other essential nutrients to the structures of the eye and helps to maintain the shape of the eye).
-In other patients the damage may be caused by poor blood supply to the vital optic nerve fibres, a weakness in the structure of the nerve, or a problem in the health of the nerve fibres.
+In other patients, the damage may be caused by the poor blood supply to the vital optic nerve fibers, a weakness in the structure of the nerve, or a problem in the health of the nerve fibers.

 Glaucoma is a significant cause of blindness in Asia.
-In fact glaucoma is one of the leading causes of blindness and impaired vision among people in all parts of the world.
+In fact, glaucoma is one of the leading causes of blindness and impaired vision among people in all parts of the world.
 Different populations tend to suffer from different types of glaucoma.
 In general, Africans and Asians are more inclined to develop glaucoma and to lose their sight than Caucasians.

 WHAT CAUSES GLAUCOMA?